JeffreyZhou798/Piano_Fingering_Planner_02/README.md

 **Note**: This is an educational tool.
 While the AI provides intelligent suggestions, professional pianists and teachers should review fingerings for performance-critical applications.

+## ⚠️ Copyright Notice

+© 2026 Jeffrey Zhou.
+All rights reserved.

+This repository and its contents are protected by copyright law.
+No part of this project may be copied, reproduced, modified, or distributed without prior written permission from the author.

+Commercial use is strictly prohibited.

+*Built with ❤️ for music education*